dotnet/interactive/DEVELOPER-GUIDE.md

 ### Use a local build of a Polyglot Notebooks extension

-If you've made changes to one of the Polyglot Notebooks extensions and want to use them locally, follow these steps:
+If you've made changes to the Polyglot Notebooks extension and want to try your changes locally, follow these steps:

 1. Run `build.cmd -pack`/`./build.sh --pack` to create the Nuget packages for the extensions

 2. Ensure that there aren't any kernels running for the extension in question.
-It's generally best to close all Notebooks opened in VS Code to accomplish this.
+It's generally best to close all notebooks opened in VS Code as they might be locking some of these files.

 3. Run the `Polyglot Notebook: Create a new blank notebook` command in VS Code.
 Select `.dib` or `.ipynb` as the extension and any language as default.